-Walking through the narrows streets, you will reach Plaza Mirador de San Nicolas.
-From it, you can enjoy the amazing view of Alhambra, Sierra Nevada mountains, the city and its surroundings – it is one of the most beautiful places in Granada.
+Walking through the narrow streets, you will reach Plaza Mirador de San Nicolas.
+From it, you can enjoy the amazing view of Alhambra, the Sierra Nevada mountains, the city, and its surroundings – it is one of the most beautiful places in Granada.
 You really should visit it!

 Near Albaicin, there is a beautiful house built in the Moorish style, Casa del Chapiz (also known as Cuesta del Chapiz) – a must-see place.

 I cannot omit the Cathedral of Granada.
-It was being built between 1523 and 1704, and it is an example of Isabelline style – a variant of late-gothic style in Spain, which emerged during the reign of Isabella I of Castile and her husband Ferdinand.
+It was built between 1523 and 1704 as an example of the Isabelline style – a variant of the late-gothic style in Spain, which emerged during Isabella I of Castile and her husband, Ferdinand.
 Their remains rest in a built-on separate part of the Cathedral – Capilla Real.

-It is a good idea to go for a walk, starting from Plaza Nueva situated in the city centre, towards the famous Paseo de los Tristes near Darro river.
+It is a good idea to go for a walk, starting from Plaza Nueva situated in the city center, towards the famous Paseo de los Tristes near the Darro river.
 You can get lost in it endlessly :)

 Right next to it, there is the famous El Sacramonte – a district where among the Gypsies who used to live there, the flamenco culture was born.
-Even today, in caves, turned into local pubs (penas), and sometimes even on the streets, you can particiate in music and dance performances.
-In 2010, flamenco was entered to the List of the Intangible Heritage.
+Even today, in caves, turned into local pubs (penas), and sometimes even on the streets, you can participate in music and dance performances.
+In 2010, flamenco was entered to the List of Intangible Heritage.

 Jardines de Zoraya – More info

 Tablao Sacromonte - Venta Del Gallo - More info

 Those are only some of the places worth seeing in Granada.
-There is much more of them so in order to avoid getting lost, I put a useful map at the bottom of the text.
+There are much more of them, so to avoid getting lost, I put a useful map at the bottom of the text.

 A few recommended places:

 There is a vast range of places to pick from!

 Please take a look at the map I prepared for you.
 I marked the most interesting attractions of Granada.